 January 2020: Employees Share Customer Contact Info with Third Party

-In January 2020, Amazon caught a group of employees was ultimately fired after they were caught sharing sensitive customer data with a third party.
+In January 2020, Amazon caught a group of employees sharing sensitive customer data with third parties.
 A number of customer email addresses and phone numbers were released, though it isn’t clear precisely how many.
 In response, Amazon fired the employees in question.

 It’s unclear whether these two incidents were connected, and Amazon has not been forthcoming with greater detail.